run-ai/docs/docs/admin/integration/airflow.md

-# Integrate Run:AI with Apache Airflow
+# Integrate Run:ai with Apache Airflow

 Airflow is a platform to programmatically author, schedule, and monitor workflows.
 Specifically, it is used in Machine Learning to create pipelines.